fr nl

 The people who make the atelier

-Pacôme Béru has a cross-disciplinary role at AC, including interfaces design and coordination.
-At the same time, he teaches subjective cartography at the Design Academy Eindhoven.
-Trained as a visual artist, he has honed his skills in a wide range of areas including scientific drawing, coordinating artistic research residencies, and active participation in the self-management of the community life in temporary housing projects in Brussels.
+Pacôme Béru has a cross-disciplinary role at AC, including interface design and coordination.
+Trained as a visual artist, he has honed his skills in scientific drawing, coordinating artistic research residencies, and actively participating in the self-management of the community life of temporary housing projects.
+From 2020 to 2024 he also taught subjective cartography at the Design Academy Eindhoven.

-Pierre Marchand is a software writer and researcher at TUDelft and UGent (S:section).
-UGent (S:PAM).
-In particular, he was co-developer of the packages Scribus, Fontmatrix, Waend and Cartostation.
-Trained as a visual artist and forestry technician, he is an architect-programmer for projects linked to digital data, its representation and the dignity of code.
-His research focuses on a form of speculative programming that activates the dynamics of questioning both the tools and their historical and cultural dimensions, exploring the processes involved in shaping a digital sensibility.
+Pierre Marchand writes software and is a researcher at UGent (S:PAM).
+He was co-developer of the open-source packages Scribus, Fontmatrix, Waend and Cartostation.
+A former visual artist and forestry technician, he is a programmer-architect for collective projects linked to digital data and its representation.
+His research focuses on a form of speculative programming that activates the dynamics of questioning, both in relation to the tools and to their historical and cultural dimensions, by exploring the processes involved in the formation of a digital sensibility.

-Nina Willems is a developer.
-Teacher and mathematician by training, she is developing her software writing skills at AC and is actively involved in making AC a place for interdisciplinary learning and emancipation.
+Nina Willems is a software developer.
+A teacher and mathematician by training, she is developing her software writing skills at AC and is actively involved in making the workshop a place for interdisciplinary learning and emancipation.
 She is active in a diverse network of Brussels collectives.